-There is an additional \$75 fee for each Export certificate issued under this program, per the CCOF Certification Services Program Manual.
+There are additional Transaction Certificate fees for certificates issued under this program, per the CCOF Certification Services Program Manual.

 Q2: IS MY OPERATION ELIGIBLE FOR THE CCOF GMA PROGRAM?

 A2: All operations currently certified by or applying for NOP or COR certification with CCOF are eligible for the CCOF GMA program, with the following exceptions: